Skip to main content

 Heat Gain Through Thermal Bridging

-• What it is: A percentage of the material heat gain added to account for thermal bridging.
+• What it is: A percentage of the material Heat Gain added to account for Thermal Bridging.

 How to review: Adjust the thermal bridging coefficient in Heat Load > General or override it in the room’s properties.